Robustness of the quantum Mpemba effect against state-preparation errors

 Consider a dynamics leading to an equilibrium steady state $\rho_{ss}$, and let us introduce a distance $\Delta$ between two states $\rho_1(t)$ and $ \rho_2(t)$ at time $t$.
 One could consider, as a {\it generally distinctive} signature of the QME, the existence of a time $t_c$ such that for all $t>t_c$, $\Delta(\rho_2(t), \rho_{ss}) > \Delta(\rho_1(t), \rho_{ss})$ despite $\Delta(\rho_1(0), \rho_{ss}) > \Delta(\rho_2(0), \rho_{ss})$.
 That is, a state that is initially farther from equilibrium reaches $\rho_{ss}$ more rapidly.
 Such an effect could be leveraged to great advantage for quantum tasks.
 One example is that of performing linear algebra operations utilising thermodynamic computing~\cite{thermo_computing,aifer2024thermodynamiclinearalgebra}, where the calculation to be performed is encoded into the dynamics of a quantum system and the solution is extracted from the steady state of the system after thermalisation.
 For such a computational scheme, the maximum rate at which computations can be performed is limited by the rate at which the system thermalises.
 Leveraging the QME would facilitate greatly increased processing speed for a thermodynamic computation.

 One approach to generation of the QME, proposed in Ref.~\cite{Carollo_2021}, is through accelerated thermalisation of open quantum systems, where a system is prepared in a state that has no overlap with the slowest decaying mode of the dynamics.
 Such a starting state may be found to initially be further from equilibrium, but elimination of the slow decaying mode's contribution to the evolution results in an exponential speed up towards thermalisation, thus featuring QME.
 This has been observed experimentally in setups such as trapped ions~\cite{Zhang_2025, PhysRevLett.133.010403}, superconducting qubits~\cite{xu2025observationmodulationquantummpemba} and nuclear spin systems~\cite{chatterjee2025directexperimentalobservationquantum}.
+Very recently, a non-Markovian version of the QME in open quantum system has been defined and characterised~\cite{Clark}.

 An instance of QME in closed system dynamics has been predicted for a closed many-body quantum system evolving under a $U(1)$ random unitary circuit (RUC).
 Due to the conserved charge of such a system, the eigenstate thermalisation hypothesis (ETH)~\cite{PhysRevA.43.2046, Rigol_2008} states that the reduced state of a small subsystem will equilibriate towards the corresponding grand canonical ensemble.
 By considering larger breaks of symmetry in the initial state of the system, it has been shown that such subsystems will thermalise to the grand canonical ensemble more rapidly while initially being farther from equilibrium~\cite{Liu_2024, turkeshi2024quantummpembaeffectrandom}.